How to Start a Game Studio

 Develop a Prototype

-Get Design Feedback
+Get Feedback

 Before launching your game, seek feedback from playtesters, fellow developers, and industry peers.
-Objective feedback can help identify flaws, areas of improvement, and potential bugs.
-Creating new iterations of your game based on this feedback is crucial for creating a polished and engaging final product.
+Objective feedback can help identify flaws, areas of improvement, and potential bugs, but it’s important to identify the right kind of testers.
+Games User Research acknowledges the challenges in finding playtesters and breaks down the process in detail in their article How to find playtesters

+Creating new iterations of your game based on the feedback you get from playtesting is crucial for creating a polished and engaging final product.
 Game development is an iterative process.
 Embrace the feedback you receive and be prepared to make changes to enhance gameplay, fix issues, and optimize performance.
 Constantly improve your game to make it more engaging, balanced, and enjoyable for players.

 Launch the Game